roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-06 ****** byStoryTeller07© Miranda guided her slave's mouth over pet's breasts, where she licked and sucked.
+Miranda guided her slave's mouth over pet's breasts, where she licked and sucked.
 She had to pull her away, with a sucking noise, from a nipple.
 She guided the slave further down pets' body, over a flexing tummy.
 Miranda pushed the slaves' lips upon an open, wet, expectant sex.

  "Oh!
 Mistress, pet-girl needs to cum, please!" she exclaimed.